Man found shot to death after fire alarm sounds at Redmond party

 A man in his 20s was fatally shot about 2 a.m.
 Sunday at a Redmond apartment complex.

-Fire crews responded to a fire alarm at a large apartment recreation room, at 16800 NE 39th Court, where a party was being held, attended by about 100 people.
+Fire crews responded to a fire alarm at a large apartment recreation room, at 16800 N.E.
+39th Court, where a party was being held, attended by about 100 people.

 There was no fire, and it seemed people smoking indoors had set off the alarm.